-Anna Grasskamp’s research focuses on artistic exchanges between China and Europe in visual and material culture.
-While her previous work investigated transcultural framing strategies her current interest lies in the study of maritime material culture in a global context during the early modern period.
+Anna Grasskamp’s research focuses on artistic exchanges between China and Europe in visual and material culture of the early modern period.
+While her previous work investigated transcultural framing strategies her current interest lies in the study of maritime material culture in a global context.

 Anna Grasskamp, Monica Juneja, eds.
 EurAsian Matters: China, Europe and the Transcultural Object, 1600-1800, Transcultural Research – Heidelberg Studies on Asia and Europe in a Global Context (Berlin: Springer, 2018).

 Includes: Monica Juneja, Anna Grasskamp, “EurAsian Matters: An Introduction,” in EurAsian Matters: China, Europe and the Transcultural Object, 1600-1800, eds.
 Anna Grasskamp and Monica Juneja, Transcultural Research – Heidelberg Studies on Asia and

 Europe in a Global Context (Berlin: Springer, 2018), 3-33.